go-arrower/arrower.org/src/pages/methodik.md

 * Localise your tests, to keep them easy to read and debug in case of failure (over clever function calling in other files ect... prevent mental context building)
 * Unconfigurable behaviour is a point of issue for tests => make structs configurable
   * If you don't want to export: make the fields private and use whitebox testing
-  * `Test bool` so e.g. web app can pauth login as same person
+  * `Test bool` so e.g. web app can pass auth login as same person (investigate if this is really a good idea in terms of security?)
 * DeepEqual alternatives
 * TODO: create helper in tests to ensure Fields do not change unknowingly when mapping structs between layers (with golden file as reference)
 * Test data generation (?)